zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-overview.md

 - `/pets/{id}` - *Find pet by ID*.

 This endpoint in the sample service returns information about a pet when the `{id}` is between 0 and 10.
-If `{id}` is greater than 0 or a non-integer then it returns an error.
+If `{id}` is greater than 0 or a non-integer, an error is returned.
 These are conditions set in the sample service.

 **Tip:** Access http://localhost:8080/v2/pets/1 to see what this REST API endpoint does.
 You should get the following response: